Deepak-dv/comic-strip-generator/README.md

 ## Course Info

-This is my final project for the Deep Neural Networks and Learning Systems course (Masters in Advanced Robotics and Artificial Intelligence).
+This is my final project for the Deep Neural Networks and Learning Systems course (Masters in Artificial Intelligence).

 ---